nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     <i>Figure 1.
 Architecture diagram of Covigent</i>
 </p>

-The ***Architecture Diagram*** given above explains the high-level design of the App.
+The ***Architecture Diagram*** given above explains the high-level design of Covigent.
 Given below is a quick overview of each component.

 <div markdown="span" class="alert alert-primary">